javaFunAgain/ratpong/README.md

 # ratpong
-This is sample implementation of classic game PONG.
-Or more precisely REST server that support network play in classic PONG game.
+This is POUNK game server implementation which is  network version of a classic PONG.

 For client code go to : https://github.com/jarekratajski/scalajspounk

 # Runing?
 Just call ```gradle run ```